cse474-bracu/fall2022/index.md

 - [IEEE (Bibtex Version) "[Recommended]" (Copy The Project to Your Overleaf)](https://www.overleaf.com/read/vshtnzwrbnzj)
 - or [IEEE (Bibitem Version) "[For those who are new in LaTeX]"](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/Conference-LaTeX-template_7-9-18.zip)

+### 6. Final Project Update

+Once the final project gets selected, there will be weekly meetings with the TA, where updates of your project will be taken.
+As well as, the TA will help you to structure your project and report further.
+You need to attend the meetings mandatorily.

 ### Submitting coursework

 **Submissions**: All coursework are submitted via